2023 Best Value Clinical/Medical Laboratory Science Associate Degree Schools in New Mexico

 Our 2023 rankings named University of New Mexico - Gallup Campus the best value school in New Mexico for clinical/medical laboratory science students working on their associate degree.
 UNM Gallup is a small public school located in the rural area of Gallup.

-In-state tuition fees for undergraduate students at UNM Gallup are $1,932 per year.
+The average tuition and fees for an in-state undergraduate at UNM Gallup are $1,932 a year.

 You’ll be in good company if you decide to attend Central New Mexico Community College.
 It ranked #2 on our 2023 Best Value Clinical/Medical Laboratory Science Associate Degree Schools in New Mexico list.
 Located in the large city of Albuquerque, CNM is a public school with a fairly large student population.